NyxxNott/awesome-sgx-apps/CONCEPTS.md

 # Engineering Elements

 ## Enclave Engineering
+- An Enclave is a portion of memory
 - An Enclave code can be invoked by special instructions.
 - An Enclave can be built and loaded as a shared object on Linux OS
 - An Enclave file can be disassembled